Evangelism & Missions

 “I love Mack Stiles’ vision of ‘a culture of evangelism’ permeating our churches.
 May God work powerfully to bring this vision to reality.
 This book both encourages and challenges, and, like Mack’s previous books, is a great gift and blessing to God’s people.”

-Randy Newman, teaching fellow, C. S. Lewis Institute; author, Questioning Evangelism, Corner Conversations, and Bringing the Gospel Home
+Randy Newman, Senior Fellow for Apologetics and Evangelism, C. S. Lewis Institute; author, Questioning Evangelism, Corner Conversations, and Bringing the Gospel Home

 “It did not take long for this book to become my favorite book on evangelism—in part because I could not put it down!
 The gospel is so clear and the help I received is so tangible.
 But let the reader count the cost.
 It may stir something within you that you cannot shake.
 I will now never be satisfied with anything less than cultivating a culture of evangelism in the church I pastor.
 I praise God for what he gave me through this book and I pray for more.”

-Jason C. Meyer, Pastor for Preaching and Vision, Bethlehem Baptist Church, Minneapolis, Minnesota
+Jason C. Meyer, Pastor for Preaching and Vision, Bethlehem Baptist Church, Minneapolis

 “Imagine a local church where every member knows the gospel and walks in step with it, where all are concerned for unbelieving people, where it is natural for leaders and members to talk about evangelistic opportunities, and where members are regularly inviting unbelievers to read the Bible together or to attend small group Bible studies or Sunday services.
 If that sounds encouraging to you, then you’ll want to read this book and let Mack guide you step by step toward a culture of evangelism where evangelism is simply a natural outflow of the gospel life.”